ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>This tutorial is structured to present the easiest and most impactful solutions first.
 The later sections cover solutions that are harder…</blockquote>

 <h3>3.
-3 Ways to Optimize Performance in SwiftUI Apps - <a href="https://medium.com/@thiagorodriguescenturion/3-ways-to-optimize-performance-in-swiftui-apps-5a54b72b4041" target="_blank" rel="noopener noreferrer">link</a></h3>
+Flutter Vs React Native : Performance Benchmarks you can’t miss ! 🔥⚡️ - <a href="https://medium.com/@nateshmbhat/flutter-vs-react-native-performance-benchmarks-you-cant-miss-️-2e31905df9b4" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thiago Centurion`**
+✍️ **posted by `Natesh Bhat`**

-<blockquote>SwiftUI has revolutionized iOS development with its declarative syntax and powerful features.
-However, as your app grows in complexity…</blockquote>
+<blockquote>Enough Talk !
+Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-Using Psychological Triggers to Build Engaging Apps: What I Learned from `Hooked` - <a href="https://medium.com/the-holistic-dev/using-psychological-triggers-to-build-engaging-apps-what-i-learned-from-hooked-502c879f0981" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mobile as a Secondary Device - <a href="https://medium.com/@umerfarooqpropak/mobile-as-a-secondary-device-f75cceeeedc7" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Matthew Mejia`**
+✍️ **posted by `Muntaha`**

-<blockquote>“Businesses that create customer habits gain a significant competitive advantage.” ~ Nir Eyal</blockquote>
+<blockquote>In today’s fast-paced digital world, mobile phones have evolved far beyond simple communication tools.
+Once regarded as a primary means of…</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>